 This glossary defines many of the common terms used throughout the TrackTik User Manuals.
 Use it as a reference and to navigate the manual.
 Refer back to it often as you learn about mobile application features and best practices.

 Panic Button: A feature of TrackTik's mobile application to use in case of emergency.
-Tap the panic button to notify administrators of an emergency situation.
+Tap the panic button to notify administrators of an emergency.
 Sound an alarm on your mobile device and make a call to emergency services, such as 911.

 Watch Mode: A feature of the mobile application that you can use to record video interventions.

 Team Icon: An icon on the mobile application that you can use to view and contact team members working at the same site or zone.

 Emergency Contacts: Emergency contacts are site contacts who can be contacted in the event of an emergency.
 When contacts are selected as emergency contacts, guards will tap the icon on their mobile devices to call them in an emergency.

 Installation Code: A code generated by administrators in the portal and then used to install the mobile application on a device.
 Installation codes are alphanumeric.